Rep. Diaz-Balart to Newsmax: Trump Success Has Dems 'Genuinely Scared'

-Democrats are seeing how successful former President Donald Trump's campaign is getting particularly with rallies in places like New York City's Bronx, and are "genuinely scared," Rep. Mario Diaz-Balart said on Newsmax Sunday.
+Democrats are seeing how successful former President Donald Trump's campaign is getting particularly with rallies in places like New York City's Bronx, and are "genuinely scared," Rep. Mario Diaz-Balart told Newsmax on Sunday.

 "Remember these are the folks who created the largest sanctuary city in the country, New York City, and they're suffering the consequences of their absurd, destructive policies," the Florida Republican told Newsmax's "Sunday Agenda."
 "And now they're concerned because people, particularly Latinos, Blacks, women, you name it, minorities are are flocking away from Joe Biden, away from the Democrats and towards Trump and the Republicans."